 The process above will shake up 90% of clients so they will want things sorted straight away.
-Assume that they want a Bloodline Restructure.
+Assume that they want a Family bloodline Restructure.
 Give them timelines to complete, a draft implementation plan (using the whiteboard) and then tell them the fees payable at each stage.

 Step Five: Deal with Objections